abel-ngo/ontologies-crisis-ukraine/README.md

 #### Censorship by Ukraine Government

-* Ukraine National Security and Defense Council (RNBO) establishes law allowing for bans on media, broadcasting [[ref](http://en.rsf.org/ukraine-ukrainian-parliament-approves-very-12-08-2014,46793.html)]
+* Ukraine National Security and Defense Council (RNBO) establishes law allowing for cenorship and bans on media, broadcasting [[ref](http://en.rsf.org/ukraine-ukrainian-parliament-approves-very-12-08-2014,46793.html)]

 #### Banning and Deportation of Journalists